monzo/progression-framework/frameworks/principles.md

 - ♻️ Continuous Improvement
 - 🚀 Role-specific Excellence

-Transparency, Quality, Data-driven, Respect for team, and Continuous Improvement will all be shared between each of the frameworks with the intention that these are filled with behaviours that we would expect from colleagues company.
-Role-specific Excellence will be much more focussed on behaviors that show that you do your role brilliantly, for example Engineering Excellence.
+Transparency, Quality, Data-driven, Respect for team, and Continuous Improvement will all be shared between each of the frameworks with the intention that these are filled with behaviours that we would expect from colleagues.
+Role-specific Excellence will be much more focused on behaviors that show that you do your role brilliantly, for example Engineering Excellence.